 PDFs are now machine readable.
 Use a PDF unless the job offer outlaws it.

 Pro Tip: Are you writing an entry-level attorney resume?
 The chronological resume format is still your best bet.
-If you're a career-changer, consider the combination resume format.
-It lets you focus on transferable experience.
+If you're a career-changer, consider the combination resume layout.
+This legal resume format lets you focus on transferable experience.

-Want to do due diligence on attorney resume formats?
+Want to do due diligence on legal resumes formats?
 See our guide: 3 Resume Formats: How to Choose the Best One [Examples]

 Law Resume Summary or Resume Objective?